colinmcglynn/tyk-docs/tyk-docs/content/tyk-configuration-reference/tyk-dashboard-configuration-options.md

 ```

-* `listen_port`: Setting this value will change the port that Tyk Dashboard listens on.
-By default Tyk will try to listen on port `3000`.
+* `listen_port`: Setting this value will change the port that the Tyk Dashboard listens on.
+By default it will use port `3000`.

 * `notifications_listen_port`: port used for WebSocket connections for real-time dashboard notifications.
 Defaults to `5000`.